-What you will need:
+You will need:

-- Black soap
+- Moroccan black soap

-- An exfoliating glove
+- An exfoliating glove (Moroccan loofah)

 - Moroccan mud

 1. The Moroccan mud usually comes hard as rock, so you can start by breaking the rock into small tiny pieces.